chrisgalgojr/msc_thesis/README.md

-This is a repository for my MSc Thesis Files
+This repository contains files of my MSc thesis.